-We cannot comment on how your thinking impacts your behaviors, since you indicated (by choosing "neither") that you did not feel represented by either of the available options.
+We cannot comment on how this thinking reflects on your behaviors, since you indicated (by choosing "neither") that you did not feel represented by either of the available options.
+Yet, according to your other selections in the questionnaire, when your reality is challenging and poses a high demand on your physical, emotional and psychological systems, you try to manage the best you can and seek to gain inner peace.